tamarabarnes/ISK1001-Assessment_3/updated_readme.md

 - Visual Enhancements: Use ASCII art or color formatting (e.g., via the rich library) to make the game more immersive.
 - Difficulty Settings: Include “easy,” “normal,” and “hard” modes to adjust enemy health and attack.

+## Team Section
+At the time the project was defined, the team initially consisted of Cooper, Lorena, and Tamara—listed in alphabetical order.
+Although Cooper was part of the original group and his project was selected for development, his engagement gradually declined during the execution phase.
+Aside from sharing his CLI project repository, he did not contribute to the work.
+Eventually, on Thursday, October 23rd, he left the group without providing any explanation.

+* Lorena Borges - feedback log, document and slide review
+* Tamara Barnes - Readme file update, slides and presentation recording

 ## References
 1. Python Software Foundation License (PSFL): [https://docs.python.org/3/license.html](https://docs.python.org/3/license.html)